HelifeWasTaken/Vazel/README.md

     // );

     // Get the differents components
-    // It is a ref to a void * allocated with calloc auto& componentStr = cm.getComponent<stringComponent>(e);
+    // It is a ref to a std::any value auto& componentStr = cm.getComponent<stringComponent>(e);
     auto& comPos = cm.getComponent<positionComponent>(e)